davigmacode/flutter_chips_choice/README.md

   /// Builder for placeholder widget
   WidgetBuilder placeholderBuilder,

-  // Builder for placeholder widget
+  // Builder for error widget
   WidgetBuilder errorBuilder,

   // other available configuration